-The Shiatsu Therapy Association of Australia Inc. (STAA) was established in 1987 as the national peak body representing shiatsu therapists.
+Established in 1987, the Shiatsu Therapy Association of Australia Inc. (STAA) is the national peak body representing shiatsu therapists.

 STAA is dedicated to expanding the awareness and recognition of shiatsu in the Australian community and its integration into the healthcare system.